openedx/event-routing-backends/docs/getting_started.rst

 Supported events
 ----------------

-List of supported events can be found here See :ref: `List of supported edx events`
+List of supported events can be found here :ref:`List of supported edx events`

 Mapping of edX event onto xAPI and Caliper formats